SabathaBapela/dodgeball/README.md

 4 2

-The first line represesnts (ammont of block on the court, how many blocks the player occulies and the time frame of the game) The secondline besically represents the block where the next ball will be fired
+The first line represesnts (ammont of block on the court, how many blocks the player occulies and the time frame of the game) The second line represents the block where the next ball will be fired